closeicon

 The USP of his recently published cookbook is that each of the 100+ recipes have been written with the aim of maximising our intake of nutrient dense foods to improve our health without any ingredients that may be classed as Ultra Processed Foods (UPF’s) — those ‘foods’ filled with chemicals that he (and other health professionals like Dr Chris Van Tulleken) are warning us are taking over our supermarkets and kitchens.

 It was around then he started to become aware of the importance of our gut microbiome — the trillions of microorganisms that live in your gut.
-He’d learned about its existence at a conference (while working as a professor of genetic epidemiology) a couple of years earlier and says he “had a hunch” that the microbiome was important.
-In 2012, the pieces fell into place when it came to light that twins with identical genetics had different microbiomes which could explain why they developed different diseases despite being genetically identical.
+He’d learned initially about its existence at a conference (while working as a professor of genetic epidemiology) a couple of years earlier and says he “had a hunch” that the microbiome was important.
+In 2012, the pieces fell into place when it came to light that twins (who were part of a large study he was undertaking) with identical genetics had different microbiomes which could explain why they developed different diseases despite their genes being mirrored.

 After experiment results demonstrated that the gut microbiome plays a role in many diseases, including heart disease, obesity and food allergies he started to bring the insights from his clinic into his kitchen, changing his diet and seeing improvements in his own concentration and energy levels.